-The OCC Security Department coordinates the College's Emergency Operation Plan, and has a comprehensive Emergency Response Plan to address weather, technological or accidental emergencies.
-OCC Security develops, reviews and revises procedures regarding emergency preparedness and response including evacuation and shelter-in-place protocols.
+The OCC DCSS coordinates the College's Emergency Operation Plan, and has a comprehensive Emergency Response Plan to address weather, technological or accidental emergencies.
+OCC DCSS develops, reviews and revises procedures regarding emergency preparedness and response including evacuation and shelter-in-place protocols.

-The College Emergency Operation Plan has specific procedures to manage responses to different types of emergencies.
-First responders to an emergency on campus are usually members of the OCC Security Department and the Toms River Police Department.
-Depending on the nature of the event, other State or Federal emergency response agencies could also respond to help manage the event.
+The College's Emergency Operation Plan has specific procedures to manage responses to different types of emergencies.
+First responders to an emergency on campus are usually members of the OCC DCSS and the Toms River Police Department.
+Depending on the nature of the event, other state or federal emergency response agencies could also respond to help manage the event

-If an emergency occurs on or near the campus that poses a potential threat to the health or safety of the College community, executive staff members and members of the OCC Security Department meet as part of the crisis response team.
-OCC Security officials are trained in crisis response and have authority to take immediate action to address and stabilize an event until the arrival of local emergency response services.
+If an emergency occurs on or near the campus that poses a potential threat to the health or safety of the college community, executive staff members and members of the OCC DCSS meet as part of the crisis response team.
+The Department of Campus Safety and Security officials are trained in crisis response and have authority to take immediate action to address and stabilize an event until the arrival of local emergency response services.